drshahizan/HPDP/2526/assignment/A2/bdm/Data Miner/big_data.md

 performance_df_polars = pd.DataFrame([performance_polars])
 display(performance_df_polars)
 ```
+**Explanation**:
+In this method, we use **Polars**, a fast and efficient DataFrame library built for performance and optimized for modern hardware (e.g., multi-threaded CPUs).

 1. **Reading the CSV with `pl.read_csv()`**:
+   * Polars reads the entire CSV file **eagerly**, but relies on a Rust-based engine designed for **blazing-fast performance**.
+   * It handles large datasets exceptionally well by automatically utilizing all available CPU cores, making it significantly faster than Pandas.

 2. **Simplicity and Speed**:
+   * The function is straightforward and loads the data rapidly while maintaining a highly optimized memory footprint.
+   * By setting the schema inference length, Polars efficiently maps out data types before loading, preventing unnecessary memory bloat.

 3. **Performance Measurement**:
+   * The `measure_performance()` wrapper captures key performance metrics like **execution time** and **memory usage**, providing a direct comparison demonstrating Polars' sheer speed advantage over Pandas and Dask.

 **Output**:
 <img width="763" height="68" alt="image" src="https://github.com/user-attachments/assets/a709af24-d8ee-4240-ac55-c1fb9e365bab" />